Run tabletop exercises that prove readiness,

 in one guided workflow.

-Export structured findings, scores, and remediation direction your leadership and audit teams can review.
+Export scores, findings, transcript detail, and remediation direction leadership and audit teams can use.

 Audit-Ready Reports

-Every completed run ends in one structured artifact instead of scattered notes, screenshots, and ad hoc follow-up.
+Every completed run ends with scores, transcript context, findings, and action items in one artifact instead of scattered notes and screenshots.

 IR Exercise — Ransomware Scenario